 Part of God’s love and compassion for His people

 God’s love for His people is manifested in many ways.
 One of the ways God shows His love for His people is through healing and delivering them from sickness and pain.
 From Genesis to Acts and up until today, we are witnesses of God’s might and love as He extends His healing hands on His people.
 The greatest act of love of God is, of course, giving His Son to die for our sins.
-By the blood of Jesus, we are healed from the greatest affliction of our soul.
+We are healed from the greatest affliction of our souls by the blood of Jesus.

 Throughout His ministry on earth, Jesus was not only sympathetic toward the suffering and sicknesses of people; He was moved to compassion.
 He did not merely stand on the sidelines and watch people struggle.
 He acted toward helping and healing them.
 Most importantly, He paid the ultimate price – death on the cross – to redeem, restore, and save us.